 - 1 to 1 ¼ HP for oversized doors

 Screw drives are a mid-range option.
 These have a long, threaded rod that operates the door.
-Screw drives are also the noisiest and requires the most maintenance.
+Screw drives are also the noisiest and require the most maintenance.

 Additionally, consider what kind of remote entry components you would like.
 Dual-frequency controls are less likely to interfere with your neighbors’ systems.
 Installing a keypad allows you to open the door from the outside if you have lost your remote or forgot it at home.

 According to the U.S. Consumer Product Safety Commission, thousands of garage-door-related injuries happen every year in the United States.
 To prevent these from happening at your home, it is imperative that you properly install your garage door opener with the help of our garage door company.

 You will probably need more than one person to install the motor and track since it requires mounting onto the ceiling.
 Attempting the task alone may be more trouble than it is worth and potentially dangerous.